 You are going to want to enjoy your getaway as much as possible.
 This can already be a difficult task with a newborn in tow.
 Choose a travel bed for your baby that is easy to setup.
 It will give you one less thing to worry about.

 All of our top picks are completely safe for your child and meet the necessary safety standards.
-However, you should still follow safe sleep guidelines as you would in their normal crib or bassinet.
-Choose the design that best fits your baby’s age range and size.
+However, you should still follow safe sleep guidelines as you would in their normal crib or normal bassinet.
+Make sure the side rails are sturdy, and choose the design that best fits your baby’s age range and size.